galkahana/pdf-text-extraction/README.md

 - I put in some code to better treat inline images, and skip them, so as not to interfere with the general interpretation.
 This should take care of some missing texts i had back then.
 - bidi support included via ICU

+Tables parsing is based on the very few samples I tried, so it's probably quite limited at this point.
+The tables parsing reuses the text intepretation of the base text extraction algorithm as well as attempting to locate vertical and horizontal lines to determine tables based on them.
+Vertical and horizontal lines are then grouped to tables based on whether they have intersection relationships (direct or indirect by instersecting with lines that in turn intersect etc.) accounting for lines that only split cells and are not 100% column/row lines.
+It then attempts to determine rows and cells in those rows.
+Then based on the text placements locations it posits them in their right cells.

+# Solution Archiecture

+This implementation is based on hummus PDF library.
+Specifically it uses the parsing capabilities of hummus to interpret the pages content and understand things like lines and texts.

+Both `TextExtraction` and `TableExtraction` run through interpretation of pages content to extract relevant placeemnts - glyphs or glyphs and lines respectively.
+Then each one attempts to understand texts from glyphs and parsed font data.
+For tables lines are also inspected to determine horizontal and vertical lines that form tables.

+The `PDFRecursiveInterpreter` is used for the very basic interpretation of PDF content. it is named recursive becasue it recurses into forms placed in what page content is fed for interpreation.
+The interpreter launches an event to its handler every time it comes up with a content drawing operator.
+It provides to the handler both the operator and operand. `PDFRecursiveInterpreter` can  be used as is in many possible implementations involving PDF content interpreation, such as extracting content (text, images etc.) or even rendering.

+The operators and operands are fed to the `GraphicContentInterpreter`.
+This class understands specific operators and what they do.
+At this point it understands anything that has to do with paths and texts, to be able to support the relevant implementation for this code, but it can have more code added to it to understand much more...based on the desired implementation.
+In its form here it launches and event to its handler for every placed text elements and for every placed path.

+The `TextInterpreter` code is used to convert the text placements provided by the interpreter to actual text.
+The text placements only contain glyph information and local graphic state, and the `TextInterpreter` adds font data to determine texts from the glyphs and their position in the page.
+Upon completing translating a text placement it launches its own text complete event to provide its handler with the translated and posited text element (there's a certain nuance here with respect to PDF text elements and actual text placements...which will skip in this description).

+The `TableComposer` code is used to build tables from collections of vertical and horizontal lines and text.
+Normally used at the page level it can figure out which lines map to which tables (in case there are multiple tables on the page) and which texts go into which cells.
+Its output is a list of tables each defining rows and cells and texts in those cells.
+There's quite a bit of heuristics in the whole table construction process...which is why it's a bit more at an experimental stage than the older text extraction part.

+For tables there's also `TableCSVExport` which exports a single `Table` object build by the `TableComposer` to a CSV string.